 Vaisala (App.
-2\pages 124-127)
+2\pages 111-113)

 A significant drying of the bentonite close to the top of the canister was observed by the two sensors WBU30022 and WBU30023.
-After the closing of the drainage both sensors indicated a significant increasing in relative humidity.
+After the closing of the drainage both sensors indicated an instant and significant increasing in relative humidity.
+The still working sensor (WBU30022) is measuring a slowly increasing in humidity, implying a wetting of the buffer close to the canister lid.

 An increased wetting of the bentonite can be observed by sensors place in block R10 between the canister and the rock.
 One sensor placed in block R5 showed an increase in relative humidity from about 70% to 82% after the closing of the drainage.

-Two sensors (WBU30019 and WBU30020) placed in block R5 are measuring a decrease in relative humidity (indicating a drying of the buffer) after the power was switched on again
+Two sensors (WBU30019 and WBU30020) placed in block R5 measured a decrease in relative humidity (indicating a drying of the buffer) after the power was switched on again.
+During this measuring period the still working sensors (WBU30020, WBU30033) are measuring a slowly increase in relative humidity.

-Sixteen sensors are out of order.
+Seventeen sensors are out of order.

 Rotronic (App.
-2\pages 128-132)
+2\pages 113-115)